genedelisa/cppGoogleTestDLProject/README.md

 Google Test/Mock are downloaded if an option is set.

-Doxygen is run to generate documentation if an option is set.
+[Doxygen](http://www.doxygen.nl) is run to generate documentation if an option is set.
+You need to download and install it first.
+I suggest you run the app to reconfigure doc/Doxyfile.in

 There are Visual Studio Code tasks defined.